kpnnkmp/crinkles.dev/src/writing/the-mythical-magical-button.md

 Well, the answer is yes!
 We can write CSS where changing *one custom property* allows for all this.

 ::: info
 To be clear.
 We need less buttons.
 You should start out with “variants + states”, where the starting variants are: primary, secondary, danger, outline, and ghost.
+This allows us to make the last method I discussed more lean and understandable (e.g. `[data-variant=“”]:hover`).
+This is my preferred way.
 :::

 ## Anatomy of a button